 - The project is comprehensive and sustainable

-- Potential project risks can be identified to avoid failed projects, or unsustainable networks that do not resolve the lack of broadband access
+- Potential project risks can be identified to avoid pitfalls, or unsustainable networks that do not resolve the lack of broadband access

 Funding agencies can play a critical role in their funding and policies.
 They can invest in communities rather than a network build.
 Broadband and digital infrastructure are not ends in themselves, but means to enable good-paying local jobs, grow local economic opportunities, and enhance local quality of life.

 What can funding agencies do?
 A pragmatic, evidence-based approach is needed to make important decisions on broadband funding awards, while minimizing additional work for localities.
 Furthermore, with uncertainty on the level of broadband funding that will be available, an arms-length, objective process to assess and rank potential projects is needed to: